Privacy Policy

 Contact Data (e.g., email, phone numbers)

-Content Data (e.g., audio recordings of calls (if activated), transcripts, summaries, analyses, configurations such as call scripts) - hereafter also referred to as "user content"
+Content Data (e.g., audio recordings of calls (if activated), transcripts, summaries, analyses, configurations like call scripts) - hereinafter referred to as "user content"

-Usage Data (e.g., visited websites/app areas, interest in content, access times, features used)
+Usage Data (e.g., visited websites/app areas, interest in content, access times, utilized functions)

-Meta/Communication Data (e.g., device information, IP addresses, call data such as phone numbers, time of call, duration)
+Meta/Communication Data (e.g., device information, IP addresses, call data such as phone numbers, time, duration)

 Payment Data (for paid plans, processed by payment service providers)